SAP/node-rfc/doc/install.rst

 This location is fixed to the default ``/usr/local/sap/nwrfcsdk/lib`` rpath, embedded into node-rfc package published on npm.

-After moving SAP NW RFC SDK to another location on your system, the rpaths must be adjusted in SAP NW RFC SDK and in sapnwrfc.node libraries.
+After moving SAP NW RFC SDK to another location on your system, the rpaths must be adjusted, in SAP NW RFC SDK and in sapnwrfc.node libraries.

 For SAP NW RFC SDK, set the SAPNWRFC_HOME env variable to new SAP NW RFC SDK root directory and re-run the above script.